 Dasha Kelly wields her words and wonder as tools for building inspiration and

 communities.
-An accomplished writer, artist and entrepreneur, Dasha travels the
+An accomplished writer, artist and social entrepreneur, Dasha travels

-country as a keynote speaker, workshop facilitator, youth coach and performance
+the country as a keynote speaker, teaching artist, workshop facilitator and

-artist.
-Dasha has delivered her signature programs and presentations to teens,
+performance artist.
+Dasha has delivered her signature presentations to teens, co-eds,

-co-eds, teachers, social workers, ballerinas, assembly line workers, motivational
+teachers, social workers, ballerinas, assembly line workers, motivational speakers,

 She founded an arts program called Still Waters Collective, which utilizes creative